Choheron/B.E.V.I/README.md

-﻿B.E.V.I (Bird's Eye View Instantly) is a software developed for CS 321
+﻿**B.E.V.I (Bird's Eye View Instantly) is a software developed for CS 321